Ada-Developers-Academy/independent-ai-topics/working-w-copilot/copilot-in-projects-refactoring.md

 > Please replace all uses of validate_book(book_id) with validate_model(cls, model_id).
 Import any required model classes.

 Since there is always a degree of validation and review required with any change when using Copilot, if we're having trouble finding an effective prompt, it may be worth doing the refactoring some other way.
-We can always refactor by hand, or by using dedicated refactoring utilities or those built into a development environment.
+We can always refactor by hand, by using standalone refactoring tools, or by using tools in our development environment.
 Copilot is just one tool among many that we can draw on as developers.

 ## Summary

 This hands-on experience in a project wraps up our whirlwind tour of GitHub's Copilot!
 Whether we're writing new code or working in an existing codebase, Copilot can help us with tasks like generating ideas for tests, surfacing error handling we may have missed, and generally writing code more quickly.
 Even when Copilot's suggestions look good at a glance, we always need to carefully proofread them both for correctness and completeness.
 Just because a code suggestion works does not mean it fits all of our needs, so we need to remain vigilant and critical of what Copilot provides.

-If you're interested in more practice with Copilot, we highly suggest revisiting Solar System, Task List, Inspiration Board, or any other project that you're already familiar with so you know what the end product could look like and can focus on working with Copilot.
+For more practice with Copilot, think about revisiting Solar System, Task List, Inspiration Board, or any other familiar project.
+When we already have a reasonable idea what the end product could look like, that lets us focus on practicing new skills, such as working with Copilot.

 ## Check for Understanding